sst/guide/_chapters/add-a-list-all-the-notes-api.md

           path: notes
           method: get
           cors: true
-          authorizer:
+          authorizer: aws_iam
-            arn: YOUR_USER_POOL_ARN
 ```

-This defines the `/notes` endpoint that takes a GET request with the same Cognito User Pool authorizer.
+This defines the `/notes` endpoint that takes a GET request.

 ### Test